American Legion v. American Humanist Association

 Yet AHA sued, arguing that the Peace Cross is a government establishment of religion.
 But the Constitution does not require religion to be stripped from our nation’s history and culture.
 The cross is an internationally recognized symbol of sacrifice and loss and a frequently used symbol to honor fallen soldiers.

 The American Legion is represented by First Liberty Institute of Plano, Texas and the Jones Day law firm.
 In April 2016, Becket filed a friend-of-the-court brief with Sidley Austin LLP defending the cross memorial, stating, “the Memorial does not violate the Establishment Clause because it bears none of the historical hallmarks of an establishment of religion.”
 But in October 2017, the U.S. Court of Appeals at the Fourth Circuit ruled against the memorial using the notorious Lemon test, a malleable three-part legal test that has been criticized harshly by many Supreme Court justices.
 The American Legion is now appealing to the Supreme Court.
 In July 2018, Becket filed a friend-of-the-court brief urging the Supreme Court to reverse the Fourth Circuit’s decision and scrap the Lemon test in favor of an approach that returns the Establishment Clause to its historical meaning.
 In November 2018, the Supreme Court agreed to hear the case.
+Oral arguments took place on February 27, 2019.
+During oral argument, Chief Justice Roberts raised the argument Becket had urged in its friend-of-the-court brief, stating “a historical approach offers a clear way for resolving disputes about religious symbols in the public square.”
+A decision is expected in June.

 Mere disagreement with something one sees should not be confused with forbidden religious coercion by the government.
 In Kondrat’yev, et al v.
 City of Pensacola, Becket is also fighting a militant atheist lawsuit against a World War II-era cross in Pensacola, Florida that has stood as a symbol of patriotism and fellowship for 70 years.